dbfit/dbfit-article/dbfit-article.md

 ## Creating a new test page

 Open <http://localhost:8085/HelloWorldTest> in your browser.
-You should see an editor where you can create your test page.
+You should see an editor where you can create and run your test page.

 Test pages are described in FitNesse Wiki syntax which is essentially a simple text format for describing commands in terms of tables.
 The premise is that this